Thank you for your interest in the National Medical Association’s 2015 Scientific Assembly in Detroit, Michigan.

 - All communications regarding the abstract submission will only be directed to the submitting author.

-- The primary author/presenting author must disclose their financial relationships with commercial entities.
+- Abstract authors (primary and co-authors) must disclose their financial relationships with commercial entities.

 - An abstract must have a short, specific title (containing no abbreviations) that indicates the nature of the investigation.

-- Nonstandard abbreviations (kept to a minimum) must be placed in parentheses after the first use of the word or phase abbreviated.
+- Nonstandard abbreviations (kept to a minimum) must be placed in parentheses after the first use of the word or phrase abbreviated.